5 Tips for Talking to Your LASIK Doctor

 More than 19 million people have benefited from having LASIK eye surgery over the last 20 years.
-However, according to an American Refractive Surgery Council survey, of the 80 percent of people who need vision correction and are thinking about LASIK, only two percent actually make their way into a surgeon’s office to see if the procedure is right for them.
+However, according to a Refractive Surgery Council survey, of the 80 percent of people who need vision correction and are thinking about LASIK, only two percent actually make their way into a surgeon’s office to see if the procedure is right for them.

 Many people avoid taking this step because they’re not sure how to pick a surgeon, or they don’t know what to ask when they visit the surgeon’s office.
 If you’re interested in LASIK, but not sure about taking the next step, here are a few suggestions to help get you started: